InoxicoDev/digitalsigning/index.md

 This [Online Signature Verification service](https://8gwifi.org/rsasignverifyfunctions.jsp) allows convenience and simple access to verify that the content is correct.

-On arriving on the page, it is afvised to make the following adjustments before beginning:
+On arriving on the page, it is advised to make the following adjustments before beginning:

 - Select the `Verify Signature` option at the top of the page, just below the heading